Natsuhou/Natsuho/README.md

-# Gems-and-Glory
+# Natsuho
-Discord bot for dungeon thing
+Budget discord bot that is still in development :(